Tajikistan Itinerary for One to Four Weeks

 | Booking.com |

-Umariyon Hotel is upstairs from a minimart, and it conveniently located.
-Staff is welcoming but only speak Tajik and Russian.
+Umariyon Hotel is upstairs from a minimart and is conveniently located.
+The staff is welcoming but only speaks Tajik and Russian.

 Getting Out Of Panjakent

 - Artuch: Shared taxi depart near the bazaar for 60 TJS per seat.
 Once out front of the bazaar just start saying Artuch to passerby and you’ll usually be directed towards the waiting cars.
 2 km east of the bazaar there is a bus station called Panjakent Avtovagzal.
 From the Avtovagzal there are 3 minibusses per day (9:30/12:00/14:15) for Artuch Village in the Fann Mountains for 50 TJS for the roughly 2 hour ride.

 - Haft Kul: Shared taxis leave from outside the bazaar in the mornings for 50 TJS per seat.
 Plan for about 1.5-2 hours drive time.
 A minibus leaves for the Haft Kul from the Panjakent Avtovagzal for 20 TJS, ask around to verify departure time.